codegrits/CodeGRITS/docs/data.md

 - `gaze_point_x` and `gaze_point_y` are the location on the screen, ranging from 0 to 1, where (0, 0) is the top-left
   corner of the screen, and (1, 1) is the bottom-right corner of the screen.
 - `gaze_validity` and `pupil_validity` are the validity of the gaze point and pupil diameter, which is binary, 0 for invalid, 1 for valid.
-When using Mouse to simulate eye tracker, `gaze_validity` is always 1.0, and `pupil_validity` is always 0.0.
+When using a mouse to simulate eye tracker, `gaze_validity` is always 1.0, and `pupil_validity` is always 0.0.
-- `pupil_diameter` is the diameter of the pupil in mm, when using Mouse to simulate eye tracker, `pupil_diameter` is always 0.
+- `pupil_diameter` is the diameter of the pupil in mm, when using a mouse to simulate eye tracker, `pupil_diameter` is always 0.

 ---